bschiffthaler/seidr/docs/source/algorithms/clr.rst

 assumed not to influence the MI much as long as it's within a reasonable range.
 A value between 5 and 10 is a good starting point for typically sized datasets from RNA-Seq.

-Running ARACNE for a subset of genes
+Running CLR for a subset of genes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Often we have only a small number of genes of interest.
-We can instruct ARACNE to only calculate interactions involving those genes by providing a ``-t, --targets`` file containing these gene names::
+We can instruct CLR to only calculate interactions involving those genes by providing a ``-t, --targets`` file containing these gene names::

     G3